Andean Wedding Ceremony in Soraypampa surrounded by the Sacred Mountains of Salkantay and Humantay

 Today is the most challenging day of the entire trek.
 You’ll enjoy an energizing breakfast before you start on your hike up to the Salkantay Pass.
 Once you get to the top, you’ll be rewarded with incredible views and have some time to rest.
 After, you’ll begin your descent through the cloud forest.

 You’ll stop for lunch on your way down and then continue as you notice your surroundings turn into luscious jungle and the climate get warmer.
-You’ll reach your night’s camp at Collpapampa for a delicious dinner and well-deserved rest in our Mountain Sky View Campsite.
+You will arrive at your overnight camp in Collpapampa for a delicious dinner and a well-deserved rest in our exclusive Mountain Sky View.

 After an early wake-up call at 5:30 a.m. and another fueling breakfast, we’ll begin the ascent to the highest point of our trek, the Salkantay Pass (4,630 m / 15,190 ft).
 The distance is only 7 km (4.34 mi), but it’s a challenging hike that takes around 4 hours to complete on a winding path from the rocky valley up to the magnificent Salkantay Mountain (6,271 m / 20,574 ft).